Logarithmic variance for the height function of square-ice: Russo-Seymour-Welsh theory

 \subsection{Proof of Theorem~\ref{thm:RSW}}

-We prove the result for the rectangle $\Lambda_{\rho n,3n}$.
+We prove the result for the rectangle $\Lambda_{3\rho n,3n}$.
 We introduce the rectangles

-For $\ep<1/11$ and $k$, we set the notations (we keep the dependence on $n$ hidden in the notations)
+For $\ep<\min\{1/11, \rho/100\}$ and $k$, we set the notations (we keep the dependence on $n$ hidden in the notations)

 Let us start by a simple observation that will motivate our reasoning below.
 Set $\cA^i$ to be the event that $I_{i}$ and $I_{i+2}$ are connected by a $\times$-path of $|h|\ge2$ staying between heights $-3n$ and $3n$.
+Recall that $\overline D$ is an even domain containing all the translates of $D$ by $(k,0)$ with $|k|\le 4\rho n$.
 The $\pm$-symmetry and the FKG inequality for $|h|$ implies that

 Furthermore, for every $i_0$ and $i$, the FKG inequality for $|h|$ implies that